fknfilewalker/imoguizmo/README.md

 #include "imoguizmo.hpp"

 // it is recommended to use a separate projection matrix since the values that work best
-// can be very different from what works well with normal renderings
+// can be very different from what works well with normal rendering
-// aspect ratio should be 1 otherwise axes would scale differently
 // e.g. with glm -> glm::perspective(glm::radians(90.0f), 1.0f, 0.1f, 1000.0f);

 // specify position and size of guizmo window